Are emails from WordPress not sending on your SiteGround website?

 And that’s it!
 We fixed issues with emails from WordPress not sending on SiteGround.

-Next Step: Control Your WordPress Emails
+Next, Get More Control Over Your WordPress Emails

 Do you get tons of emails about plugin updates from your WordPress site?
 WP Mail SMTP Pro lets you turn these off if you don’t want to receive them.